Do you have a long list of outstanding home DIY projects you’re about to tackle? If so, what jobs does your home insurer need to know about?

 Your insurer might re-evaluate your insurance needs and it could result in higher premiums.

 But that’s arguably less painful than finding out later on that you’ve invalidated your cover.
+If the DIY work is making your home more secure, installing a security system or better locks for example, this may also result in a cheaper premium.

 What jobs don’t I need to let my insurer know about?